Distributed controller synthesis for deadlock avoidance: Two locks per process

-\begin{proof} First of all note that we only need to check for each $p$ that there exists a "local strategy" $\s_p$ that does not allow any "risky" runs whose "pattern" is not in $\Pat_p$.
+\begin{proof} First of all recall that we only need to check for each $p$ that there exists a "local strategy" $\s_p$ that does not allow any "risky" run of $p$ with "pattern" not in $\Pat_p$.

-Let $p \in \Proc$, let $\aut_p$ be its transition system.
-We extend it in a similar way as in \cref{rem:nice-get-and-rel}, by adding some information in the states.

-We already assumed that the states contained the information of which locks are currently owned by $p$.
-For states where $p$ owns a lock $t_1$, we store an additional bit of information saying whether $p$ released its other lock $t_2$ since acquiring $t_1$ for the last time.

-This way, the "risky" nature of local runs and their "patterns" depend only on the state in which they end and its outgoing transitions.
+Let $p \in \Proc$ and $\aut_p=(S_p,\S_p,T_p,\delta_p, \init_p)$ be its transition system.
+Recall that we assume that $\aut_p$ is "lock-aware".
+We can do a bit more: in a state where $p$ owns lock $t_1$, we store an additional bit of information saying whether $p$ released its other lock $t_2$ since the last acquisition of $t_1$.
+This way, the "risky" nature of a local run and its "pattern" depend only on the state in which the run ends and the outgoing transitions.
 For instance if a state has no outgoing transitions and is such that when reaching it $p$ holds $t_1$ and released $t_2$ since acquiring it, then the "pattern" of runs ending there is $\set{t_1} \spat \emptyset$.
-If this "pattern" is not in $\Pat_p$ then we declare this state as bad.

-Formally, a state is called good if there exists a set of outgoing transitions containing all environment transitions and such that: \begin{itemize} \item either it contains a transition with no acquire operation,
+A local state is called bad if all its outgoing transitions have acquire operations, and there is no subset of outgoing transitions that includes all "uncontrollable" such transitions and that yields only "patterns" in $\Pat_p$.
+Otherwise, the state is called good.

-\item or the set of locks acquired by those transitions is such that runs ending in that state have their "pattern" in $\Pat_p$. \end{itemize}

-Otherwise, a state is called bad.
-If all states of the system are good then clearly there is a suitable "local strategy".